alperenduran/bitrise_ios/README.md

 ## Known Issues

-- When current token changed by user, user should kill and relaunch the app to make the changes affect.
+- [SOLVED] When current token changed by user, user should kill and relaunch the app to make the changes affect.